abarker/strip-hints/README.rst

    x: List[int,
            int] = [1,2]

-The program currently handles this by moving the line with ``=`` (and the following lines) to the end of the line with ``x``.
+The program currently handles this by removing the newlines up to the ``=`` sign.
+Any comments on those lines are also stripped, since otherwise they cause syntax errors.
 Empty lines are added to the end to keep to total number of lines the same.
 The ``--no-equal-move`` argument turns this off, in which case situations like those above raise exceptions.
-(As a workaround if necessary with ``--no-equal-move``, using an explicit backslash line continuation seems to work.)
+(As a workaround if necessary to use ``--no-equal-move``, using an explicit backslash line continuation seems to work.)

 A similar situation can occur in return type specifications: